karanjakinyanjui/aws-lambda-data-ingestion/README.md

 ## Populating the Queue

+### Infrastructure

-Next, we'll create a Lambda function to populate the SQS queue with messages.
+Next, we'll provision a Lambda function to populate the SQS queue with messages.
 This function will be scheduled to run periodically using Amazon EventBridge.

 ```typescript
 // Lambda function to populate the SQS queue